-If there’s one thing Americans love (almost) as much as spending time on their phones, it’s spending time outside.
+If there’s one thing North Americans love (almost) as much as spending time on their phones, it’s spending time outside.
 In 2017, the U.S. Department of Fish and Wildlife released a survey that showed over 101 million Americans over 16, around 40 percent of the population, enjoyed an outdoor activity such as hiking, camping, or fishing.

-Americans are also developing an infatuation with CBD.
+North Americans are also developing an infatuation with CBD.
 According to a recent Gallup Poll, around 14 percent of American adults already use CBD, and some analysts predict that number could rise to 25 million users by 2025.
 Among current users, the most popular reasons for trying the non-intoxicating cannabinoid are relief from pain and anxiety — both of which could be especially useful for hikers.

-According to data from the National Outdoors Leadership School (NOLS), the most common injuries for hikers are strains and sprains, which tend to result in pain, swelling, and restricted motion.
+According to data from the National Outdoor Leadership School (NOLS), the most common injuries for hikers are strains and sprains, which tend to result in pain, swelling, and restricted motion.
 Here, CBD’s anti-inflammatory effects could be useful — by activating the CB2 receptors of the body’s endocannabinoid system, it can relieve these symptoms without causing the side effects of over-the-counter medications like acetaminophen or ibuprofen (to say nothing of prescription painkillers).

 Anxiety and fear are also common issues for many hikers.
 As University of Illinois-Chicago conservation biologist Oliver Pergams told Scientific American, this can take many forms: “Fear of the unknown, fear of animals, fear of getting lost, fear of crime, fear of disease, all kinds of different fears that might come into play.”
 While it would be a stretch to say that CBD alone can help you conquer your fear of snakes or Lyme disease, many people have found that it helps relieve their jitters, and early scientific research seems to support this idea — in particular, one study from 2014 found it could be useful for reducing both the physical and mental effects of anxiety.